je-bradl/ybt_mods/README.md

   Mac - idk yet ill update this when jasper needs it

+If you don't have a mods folder, make one in the .minecraft folder.

 Move all of the downloaded mod files into that folder.
 The current list is:
 - Fabric API
 - Voxel Map